MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 - **-warp_dir directory** Output a directory containing warps from each input to the template.
 If the folder does not exist it will be created

-- **-transformed_dir directory** Output a directory containing the input images transformed to the template.
+- **-transformed_dir directory_list** Output a directory containing the input images transformed to the template.
 If the folder does not exist it will be created.
-For multi-contrast registration, this path will contain a sub-directory for the images per contrast.
+For multi-contrast registration, provide a comma-separated list of directories.

 - **-linear_transformations_dir directory** Output a directory containing the linear transformations used to generate the template.
 If the folder does not exist it will be created